google/comprehensive-rust/src/running-the-course/course-structure.md

 ### Android

-The [Android Deep Dive](../android.md) is a half-day course on using Rust for Android platform development.
+The [Rust in Android](../android.md) deep dive is a half-day course on using Rust for Android platform development.
 This includes interoperability with C, C++, and Java.